RevDra/human-face-detection/README.md

 # 🔍 YOLOv8 Human Face Detection Web Application

 A professional, real-time face detection system built with YOLOv8 and Flask.
 Detect faces in images, videos, and live webcam streams with high accuracy.
+View the demo using this [link](https://revdra-yolov8-hfd.hf.space/), which I have modified this repository for better alignment to Hugging Face Spaces.

 ## ✨ Features